PennyLaneAI/pennylane-lightning/README.rst

     $ brew install llvm libomp

-The Lightning-GPU backend has several dependencies (e.g. ``CUDA``, ``custatevec-cu11``, etc.), and hence we recommend referring to `Lightning-GPU`_ section below.
+The Lightning-GPU backend has several dependencies (e.g. ``CUDA``, ``custatevec-cu11``, etc.), and hence we recommend referring to `Lightning-GPU <lightning-gpu>`_ section below.
-Similarly, for Lightning-Kokkos it is recommended to configure and install Kokkos independently as prescribed in the `Lightning-Kokkos`_ section below.
+Similarly, for Lightning-Kokkos it is recommended to configure and install Kokkos independently as prescribed in the `Lightning-Kokkos <lightning-kokkos>`_ section below.

 Development installation
 ------------------------